theroyalwedesign/interfacevision.github.com/technology.md

 ### Introduction

 Interface Vision is a visual object language and fully [composable](http://en.wikipedia.org/wiki/Composability) object framework.
-Instead of coding, users of Interface Vision visually connect systems [(1)](#id-1) to each other: specifically their properties.
+Instead of coding, users of Interface Vision visually connect systems (objects) [(1)](#id-1) to each other: specifically their properties.

 The framework and visual language were developed using a programming methodology called Simple Interface Programming (SIP).